 Cost, from park to park, varies greatly.
-At Sunkissed the daily rate starts at $45 and the monthly rate starts at $600.
+At Sunkissed the daily rate is around $60 and the monthly rate starts around $700.
 This is within the norm of an average 55+ RV park.

 The rates fluctuate seasonally and with the quality of your RV site.